xuehuichao/freemind-latex/README.md

 # Focus on Ideas, and Slides will Follow
-This tool converts a mindmap into slides (via LaTeX beamer).
+This tool converts a mindmap into PDF slides (via LaTeX beamer).

 ![Focus on your idea, and slides will be generated automatically.](demo.gif)